GRI 306: Waste 2020

 Is GRI 306: Waste 2020 available in other languages?

-The authoritative text of the GRI Standards is English, but translations of GRI 306 (2020) in key languages will become available later in 2020.
-The first of these, in Spanish, is expected to be released in July 2020.
+The authoritative text of the GRI Standards is English, and is now available in Spanish.
+The translations of GRI 306 (2020) in other key languages will become available later in 2020.
 Please consult the GRI Translations page or contact email@example.com for more information on the upcoming translation schedule.